 In the end, the distribution of counterfeit goods affects us all.
 It affects the trademark owner by devaluing their trademark or brand.
 It places retailers in a situation where they must guarantee the quality of the products they sell or face potentially serious issues of negligence and culpability.
 And it affects the consumer who purchases luxury goods for their high quality or other products for health benefits.

 To read the entire article, check out “Trademark Enforcement,” which was originally published in 2004.
-This article was updated February 27, 2017.
+This excerpt was updated October 19, 2017.